xcube-dev/xcube-stac/README.md

 ### Overview of Jupyter notebooks
 The following Jupyter notebooks provide some examples:

-* `example/notebooks/cdse_sentinel_2.ipynb`:
-  This notebook shows an example how to access Sentinel-2 L1C and L2A data using the [CDSE STAC API](https://documentation.dataspace.copernicus.eu/APIs/STAC.html).
-It shows how to access individual observation tiles and how to generate spatiotemporal 3d analysis-ready data cubes from multiple STAC items.
-* `example/notebooks/cdse_sentinel_3.ipynb`: This notebook shows an example how to access Sentinel-3 Synergy Level-2 Land Surface Reflectance and Aerosol product using the [CDSE STAC API](https://documentation.dataspace.copernicus.eu/APIs/STAC.html).
-It shows how to access individual observation tiles and how to generate spatiotemporal 3d analysis-ready data cubes from multiple STAC items.
 * `example/notebooks/geotiff_nonsearchable_catalog.ipynb`:
   This notebook shows an example how to load a GeoTIFF file from a non-searchable STAC catalog.